 Nia joined 30 Park Place in 2015 following successful completion of her pupillage under the supervision of Claire Williams (Family) and Angharad Davies (Chancery and Commercial and Court of Protection).

-Nia has developed a strong reputation in the Court of Protection arena and has been recognised as ‘A rising star in Court of Protection Work’ by the Legal 500 2020.
+Nia has developed a strong reputation in the Court of Protection arena and has been recognised as a rated practitioner in both Legal 500 and Chambers UK (see Recommendations).
 She regularly acts for Local Authorities, Health Boards, RPRs, the Official Solicitor and family members in Mental Capacity Act 2005 and Inherent Jurisdiction applications.
-Her experience includes cases involving capacity disputes and decisions about issues such as residence, care, medical treatment, contact, marriage, sexual relations.
+Her experience includes cases involving capacity disputes and decisions about issues such as residence, care, medical treatment, contact, marriage and sexual relations.

 Nia’s Family practice is focused on public law proceedings.
-Nia regularly appears on behalf of Local Authorities, parents, children and interveners in cases involving allegations of neglect, emotional harm and non-accidental injury.
-Nia also has experience in dealing with cases with an international element and proceedings involving the deprivation of liberty of children.
-Nia has an interest in cases involving medical treatment issues and recently represented a local health board in High Court proceedings concerning the withdrawal of medical treatment.
+Nia has appeared on behalf of Local Authorities, parents, children and interveners in cases involving allegations of neglect, emotional harm, non-accidental injury and fabricated or induced illness.
+Nia has particular expertise in proceedings involving the deprivation of liberty of children.
+Nia has an interest in cases involving medical treatment issues and has appeared in the High Court in proceedings concerning the withdrawal of medical treatment.

 Nia is commended by clients for her calm demeanour, sensible advice, thorough preparation, meticulous drafting and robust representation at hearings.